department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DebuggingTools/DebuggingToolsInstructions.md

     ![Chrome Dev Tools Source](/img/debuggingToolsImage/chrome-dev-tools-source.png)

-### React Developer Tools (standalone application)
+### React Native Developer Tools (standalone application)

  1. If not installed yet follow the installation instructions in the [react-devtools](https://github.com/facebook/react/tree/main/packages/react-devtools) to install the react dev tools globally on your machine not in the project.
-And than install [standalone react debugger app](https://github.com/jhen0409/react-native-debugger)
+And than install [standalone react native debugger app](https://github.com/jhen0409/react-native-debugger)

- 2. If installed or after the installation launch the react devtools standalone app.
+ 2. If installed or after the installation launch the react native debugger standalone app.

  3. Launch the debugger from your device.